Digdgeo/Digdgeo/README.md

 ## 🌱 Learning & Collaboration
 - **Learning**: Always expanding my knowledge in geospatial technologies and data science.
 And nowadays, also learning to climb and trying to survive.
-- **Collaboration**: Open to collaborating on whatever that implies pixels.
+- **Collaboration**: Open to collaborating on anything that involves pixels.
 - **Seeking Help**: Hydroperiod and improving water and cloud masks is always a thing...

 ---